CPK Insurance

 How to Save on Professional Liability Insurance

 The most practical way to manage professional liability insurance cost in Connecticut is to control the factors carriers actually price.
 Start by comparing multiple quotes, because Connecticut has 520 active insurers and the state specifically recommends shopping across carriers instead of relying on one offer.
 Then match the limit and deductible to the size of your contracts; higher deductibles often lower premium pressure, while oversized limits can raise it.
 If your firm has a clean claims history, keep that documentation ready, since claims history is one of the main pricing drivers.
 Industry risk profile also matters, so a business with narrower services and fewer high-stakes client promises may see different pricing than one with broader advisory exposure.
-Bundling can help too: the product data says combining professional liability with other business insurance policies may save 10% to 20% through multi-policy discounts, though actual savings vary by carrier and package.
+Bundling can help too: combining professional liability with other business insurance policies may save 10% to 20% through multi-policy discounts, though actual savings vary by carrier and package.
 In Connecticut’s market, that can be especially useful for small firms that also need general liability, commercial property, or workers compensation.
 Review endorsements carefully, because policy endorsements can change both the price and the scope of defense costs coverage or settlements and judgments coverage.
 If you work in Hartford, Stamford, or New Haven and serve clients under repeat contracts, ask whether tightening your service descriptions or separating higher-risk services into a different policy structure would change the quote.
 Finally, keep your operations information current; as your business grows, changes in revenue, employees, or service mix can affect both professional liability insurance requirements in Connecticut and the price you are offered.
 A precise application often helps avoid paying for exposure you do not actually have.

 Our Recommendation for Connecticut